kubos/kubos/docs/os-docs/kubos-linux-overview.rst

 Recovery Process
 ----------------

-Should your KubOS Linux kernel become corrupted (as indicated by failing to successfully boot into Linux several times), the system will automatically try to recover during the next boot.
+Should your Kubos Linux kernel become corrupted (as indicated by failing to successfully boot into Linux several times), the system will automatically try to recover during the next boot.

 It will go through the following steps, if each is present (system will reboot after attempting each step):

-1. Reload the current version of KubOS Linux from the kpack\*.itb file in the upgrade partition
+1. Reload the current version of Kubos Linux from the kpack\*.itb file in the upgrade partition
-2. Reload the previous version of KubOS Linux from the kpack\*.itb file in the upgrade partition
+2. Reload the previous version of Kubos Linux from the kpack\*.itb file in the upgrade partition
-3. Reload the base version of KubOS Linux from the kpack-base.itb file in the upgrade partition
+3. Reload the base version of Kubos Linux from the kpack-base.itb file in the upgrade partition
 4. Boot into the alternate OS